TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

 {! include-markdown "../../includes/cf/radarr-streaming-services.md" !}

-I decided not to add `Audio Advanced` Custom Formats to the encodes profile, You will hardly find HD audio with HD Bluray Encodes.
-With HD Bluray Encodes I suggest going for quality.
-If you also want HD audio formats I would suggest going with Remuxes or UHD Encodes.
+I decided not to add `Audio Advanced` Custom Formats to the encodes profile.
+You will hardly find HD audio with HD Bluray Encodes.
+When downloading HD Bluray Encodes, I suggest going for quality.
+If you want HD audio formats, I would suggest going with a Remux or UHD Encode.

 Use the following main settings in your profile.